cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Querying the state

-`gaiacli` lets you query all the relevant information from the blockchain, like account balances, amount of bonded tokens, outsanding rewards, governance proposals and more.
+`gaiacli` lets you query all relevant information from the blockchain, like account balances, amount of bonded tokens, outsanding rewards, governance proposals and more.
 Next is a list of the most useful commands for delegator.
 Please make sure you [set up gaiacli](#setting-up-gaiacli) before trying them.

 ```
 // query account balances and other account-related information